kolafaj/MACSIMUS/README.md

   * `plbinfo +u`: tools to work with trajectories
   * `spectrum`: FFT for any factorization of the number of points, not only 2^n
 * selected utilities:
-  * `pdb`: simple converter from the PDB format with some editing
+  * `pdb`: very simple converter from the PDB format with some editing
   * `plot`: plot graph (with formulas, fitting...)
   * `tabproc`: command-prompt oriented spreadsheet (I love command prompt)
   * `ev evu`: prompt oriented calculator, without and with units